What is Vaginal Discharge

 Sometimes yellow discharge is a sign of a severe medical issue, but it’s not always a case.
 Anyway, be careful because this color often indicates a variety of different serious things including trichomoniasis (unpleasantly smelled mucus and yellow discharge), or gonorrhea (cloudy yellow mucus).
 Orange discharge is usually a sign of STD or an infection.
 At the end of your period, discharge is probably orange because it’s mixed with blood.

+Pink discharge is perfectly natural in most cases.
 It occurs when woman’s period is about to begin.
 Releasing an egg during ovulation can create a small hole which will cause minor bleeding during a few hours.
 Also, birth control pills can cause pink spotting at the beginning of use.
 Many women can experience pink discharge after delivery.
 Sometimes pink discharge can be an indication of vaginal infections, cervical erosion, liver or kidney disease, diabetes, ectopic pregnancy, or even endometrial or cervical cancer.

 Reddish brown or red discharge is difficult to diagnose.
 It is usually about dried menstrual blood.
 There are many causes of red discharge including ovulation, old blood from a previous menstrual cycle, pelvic inflammatory disease (genital tract infection), menopause, early pregnancy, and implementation bleeding.
 There is also a possibility of sexually transmitted diseases, contraceptives (hormonal changes caused by condom with frangipani flower, birth control pills, or injection medicine), ovarian cysts, or cervical cancer.
 In any case, you should talk with your gynecologist.